Gabe-DelGuercio/Login_Sucess-or-Fail/README.md

 ## Purpose

-This project serves as a beginner-friendly exercise in Python file handling and log analysis.
-Although simple, it demonstrates many of the programming techniques used when processing real-world log files in cybersecurity and system administration.
+This project served to me as a beginner-friendly exercise in Python file handling and log analysis.
+Although simple, I have seen while diving into the code of websites that it demonstrates many of the programming techniques used when processing real-world log files in cybersecurity and system administration such as login requirements for websites or subscriber information on streaming services.